namastack/namastack-outbox/README.md

 This library ensures that domain events are published reliably, even in the face of system failures, by using transactional guarantees and hash-based partitioning.

+## Disclaimer

+**This project is currently undergoing significant changes.**
+The next release (0.4.0) will introduce breaking changes.
+Please note that existing integrations will need to be updated once the release is published.

 ## Features

 - 🔄 **Transactional Outbox Pattern**: Ensures events are never lost